AqwamCreates/DataPredict/docs/API/Models/KalmanFilter.md

 #### Returns:

-* predictedNextStateMatrix: A vector containing next state data that are predicted by the model.
+* predictedNextStateMatrix: A matrix containing all next state data that are predicted by the model.

 ## Inherited From